 - Financial or material, including theft, fraud, exploitation, the misuse or misappropriation of property, possessions or benefits

 - Neglect, including ignoring medical or physical care needs, the withholding of adequate food, heat, clothing and medication

 - Discriminatory, including racist, sexist, that are based on a person's disability, and other forms of similar treatment

 - Institutional abuse or mistreatment by a regime or by any individual within any building where care is provided

 - Hate crime

 - Slavery - Signs of slavery in the UK and elsewhere are often hidden, making it even harder to recognise victims around us

 Worried about a child?

 The safeguarding and protection of children is everyone's business.
 If there are concerns that a child or young person may be being abused, neglected, or exploited, action needs to be taken to investigate, stop, or prevent maltreatment.
-If you are worried about a child please contact the Cheshire East Local Safeguarding Children Board.
+If you are worried about a child please contact the Cheshire East Safeguarding Childrens Partnership.